arinaxing/cse15l-lab-reports/lab1report.md

 ^C
 ```
-1. cd: The working directory is home when it is run. cd is intended to change directories, since we did not specify which directory, it will go to (or stay as) default home directory.
+1. ```cd```: The working directory is home when it is run. cd is intended to change directories, since we did not specify which directory, it will go to (or stay as) default home directory.
 This is not an error.
 2. ls: the working directory is home when it is run. ls prints the files and folders of the working directory so therefore it only prints lecture1.
 The directories and files under lecture1 are not printed because they are not under the home directory.
 This is not an error.
 3. cat: The working directory is home when it is run. cat is meant to print the contents of a file but with no arguments, there is nothing to print.
 This results in an error because this common requires a specified file.